kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 }
 ~~~

-### OBJECT Message
+### FRAME Message
-The OBJECT message consists of a length followed by that many bytes.
+The FRAME message consists of a length followed by that many bytes.

 ~~~
-OBJECT Message {
+FRAME Message {
   Payload (b)
 }
 ~~~